lee-lindley/app_csv/README.md

 a TO_CHAR conversion format at the column level.
 See [set_fmt](#set_fmt).

 *p_bulk_count* is the number of records DBMS_SQL will read in each fetch.

+When *p_strip_separator* starts with a 'Y' or 'y', then the separator character is stripped from all column values and column header names.

 When *p_quote_all_strings* starts with a 'Y' or 'y', then all character type values are enclosed in double quotes, not just the ones that contain a separator or newline.
 This applies to the column header names as well.
 This is significant